10 nature activities for kids if you're self-isolating at home

 We hope these ideas help you enjoy your time together while your children are at home.

-You can also check out our Tree Tools for Schools website.
+For more inspiration, check out our Tree Tools for Schools website.
 It's home to all of our educational materials for schools - from wildlife ID sheets to interactive puzzles and quizzes.
 So you'll find plenty of ways to keep your children engaged and active over the coming weeks and months.